-We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the use of the drug is a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either:
+We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the drug is used for a medically accepted indication.
+A medically accepted indication is a use of the drug that is either:

-\square Approved by the Food and Drug Administration for the c diagnosis d or conditior ı for which it is being prescribed.
+□ Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed, or Cupperted by sertain references, such as the American Hospital Formulan, Comics Drug

-□ - or - Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+Supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.

-The Drug List includes brand name drugs and generic drugs.
+The Drug List includes brand name drugs, generic drugs, and biological products (which may include biosimilars).

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the drug list, when we refer to "drugs," this could mean a drug or a biological product.
+Biological products are drugs that are more complex than typical drugs.
+On the Drug List, when we refer to drugs, this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Generally, generics work just as well as the brand name drug and usually cost less.
-There are generic drug substitutes available for many brand name drugs.
+Biological products have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name drug or original biological product and usually cost less.
+There are generic drug substitutes available for many brand name drugs and biosimilar alternatives for some original biological products.
+Some biosimilars are interchangeable biosimilars and, depending on state law, may be substituted for the original biological product at the pharmacy without needing a new prescription, just like generic drugs can be substituted for brand name drugs.